Samuel-Bie/helpdesk-backend/README.md

 The Steps of this services are described in TaskBreakDown.md file

+## Arch Concepts
+I created an file that displays the architecture of the application, which is located in the root of the project (arch.drawio or arch.png)

 ## Prerequisites

 Make sure you have PHP, Composer, and Docker installed on your computer.
 Sail uses Docker to set up the development environment.